Astralsparv/picoml/README.md

 Scripts run in a sandboxed setting with access to functions based on what the user permits.

-(browsers are able to set permissions for a page, a good browser should allow the user to edit these permissions in some way.)
+(Browsers are able to set permissions for a page.
+A good browser should allow the user to edit these permissions in some way.)

-It is impossible to access the filesystem of a user, with fetch() being limited to only being online.
+It is impossible to access the filesystem of a user, with `fetch()` being limited to only being online.

 ## Manipulating the DOM